How to grind tobacco at home. Drying tobacco at home

 svoitabachok.ru

-Tobacco fermentation on a battery
+Fermentation of tobacco on a battery

 How does the taste of tobacco change after fermentation?

-What did we get after fermentation.
+What we got after fermentation.

 How to cut tobacco at home

-As promised, the fermentation in the film sleeve.
+As promised, fermentation in a film sleeve.

 CATEGORIES